Our Projects and Programs

 Vaquita Rescue Project

-Vietnam Elephant Initiative
+Vietnam Elephant Initiative (Elephant Care International)

 The Vietnam Elephant Initiative is committed to supporting the Dak Lak Elephant Conservation Centre to protect a sustainable wild population of elephants in Vietnam, provide high standards of care for captive elephants, and end the use of elephants for riding, circuses and shows.
 The Zoo has purchased a portable scale to help manage and care for orphaned elephants.
 The Zoo continues to support the Vietnam Elephant Initiative by providing funding for Vietnamese wildlife veterinarian training and medical supplies.